Locations:

 What happens before endometrial ablation?

-Your healthcare provider will make sure that endometrial ablation is the right procedure to reduce your bleeding.
-During this evaluation:
+Your healthcare provider will make sure that endometrial ablation is the right procedure to reduce your uterine bleeding.
+Before performing an endometrial ablation, they may do all of the following:

 • Your provider may do a biopsy to look for abnormal cells in your uterus and make sure you don’t have cancer.